burger

 8. Confirm that you authorize the Infomaniak tool to connect to your account (automatic procedure).

-9. Once the popup is validated, you will be able to choose which Infomaniak address to import your Gmail emails to (if necessary, refer to this other guide from point 7).
+9. Once the popup is validated, you will be able to choose which Infomaniak address to import your Gmail emails (if necessary, refer to this other guide from point 7).

 Labels and data volume

-Be patient when importing a large volume of emails; Gmail and Microsoft imports are deliberately slowed down (example: 1 GB/day bandwidth for Google) to avoid rejections from their side.
+Be patient when importing a large volume of emails; Gmail and Microsoft imports are intentionally slowed down (e.g., 1 GB/day bandwidth for Google) to avoid rejections from their side.

-Adjust application settings
+Adjust the application settings

 Link to this FAQ: